nightscout/trio-docs/docs/EN/operate/build.md

 ### Download and Build

 * Most users should choose the `main` branch
-* Once download completes, the script will also
+* Once the download completes, the script will also
     * Create the automatic signing file
     * Offer to remove provisioning profiles from your computer to ensure the build will last an entire year
     * Provide instructions for how to build the app once Xcode opens